ktorio/ktor-documentation/topics/interactive_website_add_persistence.md

 ```
 {src="snippets/tutorial-website-interactive-persistence/build.gradle.kts" lines="3-4,20-21,25-28,32"}

+Click the **Load Gradle Changes** icon in the top right corner of the `build.gradle.kts` file to install newly added dependencies.

 ## Update a model {id="model"}

 Exposed uses the `org.jetbrains.exposed.sql.Table` class as a database table.
-You need to declare its columns and specify the primary key column.

 To update the `Article` model, open the `models/Article.kt` file and replace the existing code with the following:

 ```kotlin
 ```